Formula Reference

 How a Single Semester Affects Your Cumulative GPA

-One of the most important things this calculator reveals is how much protection completed credits provide against a bad semester.
-The impact of any single semester on your cumulative GPA is inversely proportional to the number of credits already completed.
-Early in your degree, one poor semester moves the needle sharply.
-After 90 or more completed credits, even a disastrous semester barely registers in the cumulative average.
-This is why academic advisors consistently point out that freshman year grades have a disproportionate long-term impact on cumulative GPA.
+The impact of any single semester on cumulative GPA is inversely proportional to credits already completed.
+Early in a degree, one poor semester moves the needle sharply; after 90 or more completed credits, even a disastrous semester barely registers.

-On top of that, the same logic applies in reverse: a strong semester late in your degree improves your cumulative GPA only slightly.
-A student with 90 credits at a 2.8 cumulative GPA who earns a 4.0 in a 15-credit final semester finishes at a 2.97, not the 3.0 that might qualify for honours.
-The calculator's Goal GPA mode is designed specifically for this planning scenario: enter your current cumulative GPA, total credits, target GPA, and planned credits to get the exact semester GPA needed.
+The same logic runs in reverse: a strong semester late in a degree improves cumulative GPA only slightly.
+A student with 90 credits at 2.8 who earns a 4.0 in a 15-credit final semester finishes at 2.97, not 3.0.
+The calculator's Goal GPA mode handles exactly this planning scenario: enter current cumulative GPA, total credits, target GPA, and planned credits to get the exact semester GPA needed.

 Academic Standing and Honour Thresholds

 Cumulative GPA determines academic standing at every US institution.
-The National Academic Advising Association (NACADA) documents the most common thresholds used across institutions, though specific numbers vary.
-A 2.0 cumulative GPA is the near-universal minimum for satisfactory academic progress.
-Falling below 2.0 typically triggers academic probation, which can affect federal financial aid eligibility under the Satisfactory Academic Progress standard.
-Some professional programmes such as nursing and engineering set higher minimums of 2.5 or 3.0 for continued enrolment.
+The National Academic Advising Association (NACADA) documents the most common thresholds, though specific numbers vary by school.
+A 2.0 cumulative GPA is the near-universal minimum for satisfactory academic progress, and falling below it typically triggers probation, which can affect federal financial aid eligibility.

 Accuracy and Limitations